Helm CONNECT simplifies managing due dates and helps put you in control of your overdue maintenance and compliance

 Finish overdue checklists and forms

-You now have the option to complete overdue maintenance routines, inspections, inventory counts, or forms.
+You have the option to complete overdue maintenance routines, inspections, inventory counts, or forms.
 Let's say it's July, and one of your monthly inspections wasn't completed in June.
-Previously, if you tried to finish the overdue inspection from June, you'd actually be finishing the July inspection.
-This was confusing and meant there was no record of the June inspection in history.
-Now, if you perform that monthly inspection and click Finish Now, you can choose the June inspection that you missed.
+If you perform that monthly inspection and click Finish Now, you can choose the June inspection that you missed.
 Keep in mind, however, this feature only applies to checklists and forms with schedules based on the effective date, not on the last completed date.